yunzhuangshen/MLPH/CG/README.md

 - 4-11: test heuristic pricing methods
     - argv[1]:
-        - 6: test mlph
+        - 6: test MLPH
-        - 7: test aco
+        - 7: test ACO
-        - 8: test tsm
+        - 8: test TSM
-        - 9: test lscc
+        - 9: test LSCC
-        - 10: test fastwclq
+        - 10: test Fastwclq
-        - 11: test gurobi
+        - 11: test Gurobi
     - argv[2] is the benchmark set: 0 for small-scale graphs and 1 for large-scale graphs
-    - argv[3] is the test problem index, and -1 for test all problems
+    - argv[3] is the test problem index. -1 for test all problems
     - argv[4] is the column selection method
         - 0: add-partial
         - 1: add-all